-• At the time of premium rate development HealthTrust knows with reasonable certainty the true level of historical claims used to develop the premium rates, although there is a possibility that claims will improve or worsen during the long period between the end of the experience period and the effective date of the new rates.
-Therefore, after a bad year, the premiums can reflect any necessary premium increases due to the bad year.
+At the time of premium rate development HealthTrust knows with reasonable certainty the true level of historical claims used to develop the premium rates, although there is a possibility that claims will improve or worsen during the long period between the end of the experience period and the effective date of the new rates.
+July groups get the benefit of any improvements in claims between the time of the GMR rating and the revisit rating but HealthTrust bears the cost of any deterioration in claims, beyond the GMR, during the same period.
+After a bad year, the premiums can reflect any necessary premium increases due to the bad year.
 However, most organizations will hold enough capital adequacy reserve so that it does not have to make premium or benefit changes that are so draconian that the market will not accept them and therefore lose a large portion of enrollment.
 Ideally an organization will spread the premium realignment over multiple years.